 Choosing the right weight is important for all new lifters.
 Start with a weight that feels challenging during the last few reps of each set, but still allows you to complete each rep with good technique.
 If you can easily do more than your target number of reps, it’s time to slightly increase the weight next session.
 If you can’t do the minimum reps or your form breaks down, lower the weight for now.

 Remember, soreness is normal at first, but sharp pain means you should stop and check your form or take an extra rest day if needed.
 As you stick with your routine, it will get easier to tell the difference between healthy muscle fatigue and signs that you need more recovery.
+Training is only one side of muscle growth.
+Proper nutrition matters just as much.
+This Muscle Building Nutrition Guide for Beginners explains how calories and macronutrients support training progress.

 Sample Beginner Workout Structure